Sign Up for a Free Account

 Key points

-• Pituitary adenomas represent 17% of primary intracranial neoplasms.
+• Pituitary adenomas represent approximately 10+% of primary intracranial neoplasms.
+As they have a long natural history, prevalence is substantially greater than incidence.

 • Typical presenting manifestations include amenorrhea, infertility, visual field abnormalities, and headache.